eyeonus/Trade-Dangerous/README.md

 The TRO is a heavy hitter that can calculate complex routes with multiple-stops while taking into account the profits you make along the route.

-The price data in TradeDangerous is either manually entered (by you) or crowd sourced (e.g. [http://www.davek.com.au/td](http://www.davek.com.au/td)).
+The price data in TradeDangerous is either manually entered (by you) or crowd sourced. (e.g. using the included eddblink plugin to access EDDN data.)

 #What can it do for me?